-As can be seen in the figure above the 4 classes are all represented with predominance of class 1 and 4.
+As can be seen in the figure above shared by our PNRT partners, the 4 classes are all represented with predominance of class 1 and 4.
 A class 1 fire (400 Kw/m) can be expected with flames no more than 1 meter high and therefore can be tackled by ground crews with the use of hand and mechanical tools (flails, rakes, sprayers) without difficulties.